j19sch/j19sch.github.io/posts/2023/20230822-scrum-master-or-scrum-mascot.md

 # Scrum master or scrum mascot?

-With scrum masters not having any power beyond ceremonies and not being held accountable beyond a de-radicalized, bland version of Scrum, they are scrum mascots rather than scrum masters.
-And while they do provide some value in that capacity, it's in the margins, at the sidelines.
+With scrum masters not having any power beyond ceremonies and not being held accountable beyond a de-radicalized, bland version of Scrum, they aren't scrum masters, they're scrum mascots.
+Their value isn't in what they do, it's in their presence.
+They don't need to bring change, they just need to be there.
+And while arguably even that brings some value, it's in the margins, at the sidelines.
 And I can't help but think that there has to be a better way.

 ---